 1. *Don't encode everything using images*: I don't mnemonically encode most of what I can intuitively understand.
 The goal is to maintain an optimal mix of understanding/intuition coupled with memory techniques as a supplement.
 If I can understand the mechanisms underlying a process or disease, that's what I want.
 And that even goes for terms or concepts I feel in the moment I can learn quickly by rote.
 Memory palaces are just learning tools, and—it sounds obvious but it's worth saying—they shouldn't be used for their own sake.
 The techniques are not fully generalizable, but they can be helpful as-needed tools.
 Use them when they're natural and effective, and don't when they aren't.
 They're really just there to help me keep the vast swath of material straight, and to help me recall unintuitive yet important details.
 If you over-make images, you'll soon find that, after some time with the material, half of your images will be useless.
 They'll be encoding information you now find intuitive and easy-to-remember on your own.
 I try to ask myself: in a few weeks, when I've gotten a better handle on the material, which images will still be valuable to me?
 From the get-go, those are the only images I want to make.
-For many topics, I only create memory palace images when I've actually missed a practice question, and the missed material is ideal for memory palaces (eg, hard-to-remember, acronym-unfriendly lists).
+Put another way, I might ask myself: Can I reason out this particular fact based on what I know?
+If not, assuming this fact is high-yield and worth remembering, it may be a good candidate for a mnemonic.
+Restricting myself to the highest-yield information is essential.
+Creating tons of images for every random lecture or reading is a recipe for trouble.
+For some topics, I only create memory palace images when I've actually missed a practice question and the missed material is ideal for memory palaces (eg, hard-to-remember, acronym-unfriendly lists).
 Another way to say this is that I "memorize" as little as possible.
 In this way, I minimize my reliance on memorization to the detriment of my problem-solving ability.
 The bottom line is that effective learning requires critical thinking about the concepts at play.
 If you're spending loads of time creating images and "memorizing" everything without critical thinking, it should come as no surprise that learning suffers.

-2. Choose loci as you learn & use the palace to help you structure the material: When using memory palaces to learn (unlike for competitions), I don't "create" my palaces beforehand.
-I keep a running worksheet of potential palaces (eg. college gym, college cafeteria, etc.), but I don't choose the individual loci within those palaces until I'm actually in the process of learning.
-For example, let's say I'm learning about antibiotics, and at the start of the chapter I decided to use my elementary school as my palace.
-As I learned, I followed a path organically through the school, choosing rooms/areas to neatly house my images for each chunk of info.
+2. Choose loci as you learn & use the palace to help you structure the material: A common grievance about memory palaces is that they take too long to make.
+Why spend time crafting a palace when you could be learning and practicing?
+When using memory palaces to learn (unlike for competitions), I don't create my palaces beforehand.
+I keep a running worksheet of potential palaces (eg, college gym, college cafeteria, restaurant x, store y, etc.), but I don't choose the individual loci within those palaces until I'm actually in the process of learning.
+Bottom line: It doesn't amount to much extra time at all.
+For example, let's say I'm learning about antibiotics, and at the start of the chapter I decide to use my elementary school as my palace.
+As I learn, I follow a path organically through the school, choosing rooms/areas to neatly house my images for each chunk of info.
 Let's say I've just used the school lobby as my dedicated area for the drug class tetracyclines.
 Now, the next chunk of info being about the drug chloramphenicol, I might choose the room just right of the lobby to house all my high-yield chloramphenicol images, selecting loci within that room to fit the facts.
 This approach allows me to choose rooms/areas/loci that most appropriately match the material.
-In this way, the creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so I find in fact that it aids in my critical thinking about the material.
-It also cuts down time spent on "palace building."
+Alternatively, if I come across an out-of-context list I want to encode (eg, while working practice questions), I might choose the first space that springs to mind (eg, list of insulin upregulators → Turk and JD's apartment from the TV show Scrubs, since Turk has diabetes).
+In these ways, I don't spend time beforehand plotting out routes and selecting loci with no visible goal.
+The as-needed creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so I find it actually fosters critical thinking about the material.

 Hopefully this all makes some sense.
 My key realization was definitely #1, and I think that it solved for me the issue that you seem to be running into, while still allowing memory techniques to "work their magic."
 I'm curious to hear your thoughts.

-Questions or frustrations about using memory techniques/palaces for learning?
+Questions or frustrations about using memory techniques and memory palaces for learning?
 Drop a comment below and let us know your thoughts.